Water Distribution System

 23rd Avenue Reservoir

-The 23rd Avenue Reservoir is located at 2503 Reservoir Road.
+Located at 2503 Reservoir Road.
 It has three concrete reservoirs with floating covers.
 Each of these reservoirs have a capacity of 7.5 million gallons.
 In addition the facility has one 15 million gallon concrete reservoir underground.
 The 23rd Avenue site serves pressure zone 1 with water from Bellvue and Boyd Treatment Plants.

 Mosier Hill Reservoir

-The Mosier Hill facility is located at 1205 54th Avenue.
+Located at 1205 54th Avenue.
 It has one concrete underground reservoir with a capacity of 15 million gallons.
 The facility pumps water to pressure zones 2 and 3 and receives water from Bellvue Treatment Plant.

 Gold Hill Reservoir

-Gold Hill is located south of Highway 34 and is west of Highway 257.
+Located south of Highway 34 and is west of Highway 257.
 It has one concrete reservoir with a 15 million gallon capacity.
 It serves zones 2 and 3.
 The Gold Hill facility receives water from Mosier Hill and the Boyd Lake Treatment Plant.

 Gold Hill Elevated Tank